Syedfirdous/Healthcare-project-Test/README.md

-Hello, this is healthcare project.
+Hello, this is healthcare test project.